Simple Ways On How To Become A Travel Agent

 There are some degrees which can look great on your resume.
 A degree in tourism is a fantastic option because it specializes in the industry.
 Graduates from a tourism program will have a good understanding of different businesses in the industry and how to get a good deal for their clients.

-A degree in Marketing, Business or Communications could also be useful.
+A degree in M, Business or Communications could also be useful.
 These programs focus heavily on sales, statistics, and deal-making, which can be valuable skills for a travel agent.
-In your day-to-day role, you might need to do basic mathematics like addition and multiplication using a calculator or Microsoft Excel.
+In your day-to-day role, you might need to do basic mathematics like addition and multiplication using a calculator or Microsoft Excel. arketing

 Similarly, knowing how to talk to customers to sell them on a holiday package will help you to do better at your job.
 Often travel agents are reviewed based on sales numbers and therefore being personable and knowing how to sell can be very important.